TToasterr/Everything/README.md

-# Everything
+# TToasterrr/Everything
-## Just a massive place to store all my projects.
+## A Place I keep all (or most of) of my projects, for easy access.

 ---